asadhasan832/TheologyOfMLBook/README.md

 This book holds principals of knowledge transfer, which could be used as a governing artifact for creating both software and machine learning artifacts, as a manuscript and a source of truth for aiding further research in machine learning.

+## Call for Editorial

+Please feel to open PR and provide editorial.